 The shopkeepers will usually be happy to take photos of and with you.
 Some parts of the Grand Bazaar are not very well lit, so a tripod will help if you don’t want to use your flash (try to avoid using in-camera flash whenever you can!).
 On the other hand, it can get pretty busy and your tripod including camera might just be run over by shoppers.
 A gorillapod is a nice alternative, you can set it up on tables or shelves without needing a lot of space.

-Piles of spices always make for great colorful photos, but you will also find many weird curiosities, just keep your eyes open.
-Taking videos of locals serving tea or haggling over carpets can be nice little scenes for a travel movie.
+There are so many great photography spots in Istanbul’s Grand Bazaar: Piles of spices always make for great colorful photos, but you will also find many weird curiosities, just keep your eyes open.
+Taking videos of locals serving tea or haggling over carpets can be nice little scenes for a travel video.
 Colorful lamps will make for a great blur in the background of a sharp subject in the front.

 #4 Galata Bridge